 A Lack of Numerical Results Does Not Equal No Results

 Recently I had a conversation with a pastor that I have been coaching for over a year.
 Over the course of the last several months, he and his team created plans, landed a focused vision and made a lot of significant changes.
 During our last conversation he shared some the discouragement that he and his team were experiencing.
 He said, “We’re a little frustrated because, despite the changes we have made, we still haven’t seen numerical growth.”
-Matter of fact, the average attendance of his church was exactly what it was one year ago.
+In fact, the average attendance of his church was exactly the same as it was one year ago.

 1. People will Leave when the Vision Becomes Outward Focused:

 Most Christians love the idea of reaching unchurched people, but when the idea blossoms into planning and execution, attitudes can quickly change.
 When leaders begin scrubbing programs, designing ministries and changing worship styles to reach unchurched people, church members often respond with pushback.
 That’s why it’s helpful to go ahead and embrace the reality that people will leave when your focus shifts to reaching outsiders.